 An OAE measures the acoustic response that is produced by the cochlea (inner ear).
 A small soft rubber tip is placed in the entrance of your baby's ear canal.
 The probe tip transmits sounds to the ear and measures responses via a tiny microphone.
 An OAE screening will be conducted at the start of your appointment.
 These OAE results are a quick way to determine if a diagnostic ABR is needed to further determine hearing status.

 - Auditory Brainstem Response (ABR):

 An ABR assessment uses a special computer and software to measure how the hearing nerve responds to different sounds.
-To perform the ABR, adhesive electrodes are gently placed on your baby’s forehead and earlobes.
-Miniature earphones are placed in both ears.
+To perform the ABR, adhesive electrodes are gently placed on your baby's forehead and behind their ears.
+Foam earphones are placed in both ears.
 Sounds are presented through the earphones at a variety of pitches and degrees of loudness.

 Locating a Pediatric Audiologist

-An online database of pediatric test facilities is available through the national Early Hearing Detection & Intervention (EHDI) website.
-Further information is also available in regards to hearing evaluations: www.ehdi-pals.org
+If MSD services are not available to your family, an online database of pediatric test facilities is available through the national Early Hearing Detection & Intervention (EHDI) website.
+Further information in regards to hearing evaluations and early intervention is also available: www.ehdi-pals.org.